telerik/maui-docs/controls/treeview/styling/overview.md

 ## Style the Empty Template

 When no data is displayed in the control, an empty template is visualized.
-Style the template by using the ``
+Style the template by using the `EmptyStyle` property:

 * `EmptyStyle`(`Style` with target type `telerik:ItemsEmptyView`)&mdash;Specifies the style applied to the empty view.